-Detailed information on labeling requirements that apply since December 13, 2016, are available in the USEU report on New EU food labeling rules as set out in the "Food Information to Consumers (FIC)" regulation 1169/2011.
+Detailed information on labeling requirements that apply since December 13, 2016, are available in the USEU report on New EU food labeling rules as set out in the "Food Information to Consumers (FIC)" Regulation 1169/2011.
 This information can be supplemented by GAIN report "How to Comply with the EU's New Food Labeling Rules."
-The Spanish Federation of Food and Beverage Industries (FIAB) along with Spanish retailers associations ASEDAS (Spanish Association for Distributors and Supermarkets), ACES (Association of Spanish Supermarket Chains) and ANGED (National Association of Large Distributors) have published a guidance document for Regulation (EC) 1169/2011 compliance.
-The EC's 'Farm to Fork Strategy' foresees regulatory changes impacting food labeling.
-A legislative proposal is expected in the fourth quarter of 2022.
+The Spanish Federation of Food and Beverage Industries (FIAB), along with Spanish retailers associations ASEDAS (Spanish Association for Distributors and Supermarkets), ACES (Association of Spanish Supermarket Chains) and ANGED (National Association of Large Distributors) have published a guidance document for Regulation (EC) 1169/2011 compliance.
+A legislative proposal was expected in the fourth quarter of 2022, but it has been delayed.
 For more information, please see GAIN Report "Commission Publishes Roadmap on the Upcoming Revision of Food Labeling Requirements."
 In this regard, Spain advocates for an EU-harmonized system in the European Union. • Language Requirements and Use of Stickers The Government of Spain permits multi-language labeling and stickers; however, one of the languages must be Spanish.
 U.S. food manufacturers or exporters are encouraged to contact their potential importer to learn the applicable labeling requirements.
 For non-packaged food, Regulation (EC) 1169/2011 provisions have been implemented at the national level by Royal Decree 126/2015 (Spanish language only).
-Other Specific Labelling Requirements:
+Other Specific Labeling Requirements: